How Is Jewelry Made - Guide to Jewerly Making Process

 This old tradition is still done by hand especially for one of a kind design piece.
 This process can vary from a few days to a few months depending on the complexity of the design, which may require more detail and delicate shaping works.

-Metal is another material that is used as mold, but it is the most expensive.
-However, it has better accuracy, consistency and precision.
-Some company use gold as mold when they need a fast work.
+Metal is another material that is used as a mold, but it is the most expensive.
+However, it has better accuracy, consistency, and precision.
+Some company uses gold as a mold when they need a fast work.
 Silver, being the most economical of all metal for this molding process, will be used if the mold needs to be reused more than once.
 Jewelry that is molded with metal is naturally more expensive.

 Lost Wax Casting